 If exceptions are taken, a briefing schedule is set; thereafter, argument is scheduled before the Supreme Court at which time respondent appears in person and, at respondent's discretion, by counsel.
 If exceptions are not taken, the panel's findings of fact and conclusions of law are conclusive and may not later be challenged by respondent.
 The matter is set for hearing before the Supreme Court, at which time the respondent appears in person and may be accompanied by counsel but only for the limited purpose of making a statement with respect to the discipline to be imposed.
 In either case, the Supreme Court may adopt, amend, or reject the recommendations of the panel.
 Rule 623.

-Two flow charts appended to this report trace the progress of a complaint before a panel of the Commission and through Supreme Court proceedings.
+The following flow charts trace the progress of a complaint before a panel of the Commission and through Supreme Court proceedings.